Discrete defect plasticity and implications for dissipation: Discrete dislocation plasticity

 A kinetic relation for $v^K$ needs to be specified.
 For modeling crystals such as fcc metal crystals, a linear relation of the form

-is typically used.
-Eq.~(\ref{eqd3aa}) implies that plastic flow in such a crystal only depends on the shear stress in the slip plane in the Burgers vector direction.
-However, there are circumstances where other shear stress components could play a role; for example, in modeling dislocation glide when cross-slip occurs, e.g. \cite{Huss15,Malka21}, and in modeling crystals that have a complex dislocation core structure so that shear stress components other than $\sigma_{nb}$ can affect dislocation mobility, e.g. \cite{Bass92,Vitek04}.
-In such cases a possible kinetic relation is
+is typically used where $B^K$ is termed the dislocation mobility.
+Eq.~(\ref{eqd3aa}) implies that plastic flow in such a crystal only depends on the shear stress in the slip plane in the Burgers vector direction, i.e. the Schmid resolved shear stress.
+However, there are circumstances where there is evidence from atomistic calculations and experiment that other shear stress components can play a role; for example, in modeling dislocation glide when cross-slip occurs, e.g. \cite{Huss15,Malka21}, and in modeling bcc crystals as well as crystals that have a complex dislocation core structure so that shear stress components other than $\sigma_{nb}$ can affect dislocation mobility, e.g. \cite{Bass92,Vitek04,Vitek08,Wang11}.
+In such cases a possible kinetic relation that has non-Schmid shear stress dependence is of the form

 where $\sigma_{mt} = m^{K}_i \sigma_{ij} \, t^{K}_j$with $m^{K}_i$ and $t^{K}_j$ unit vectors in directions that differ from $n_i$ and/or $\bar{b}_i$.

 In other circumstances, a possibility is that the dislocation velocity depends on the hydrostatic stress so that, for example, $Q^K$ is given by an expression such as